Gulfstream Aerospace: 2000s

 In April 2007 Gulfstream broke ground for a new business-jet manufacturing building at its headquarters in Savannah.
 The following month, the company signed a nine-year lease with North Point Real Estate for a second Research and Development Center.
 The RDC II consists of an office building, which can accommodate 550 employees, and a laboratory building, which is designed for 150 employees and test equipment used in Gulfstream's research and development work.
 Gulfstream completed the new Sales and Design Center addition in June and officially opened the first phase of the new Savannah Service Center in August.

 In 2007, Gulfstream tested its Synthetic Vision-Primary Flight Display (SV-PFD) and EVS II together for the first time.
 The SV-PFD is an enhancement to the Gulfstream PlaneView flight displays.
 It features a three-dimensional color image of terrain overlaid with the primary flight display instrument symbology, which are arranged on the screen to create a large-view area for terrain.
 By early 2008, the FAA had certified both EVS II and SV-PFD.

 On March 13, 2008, Gulfstream announced the introduction of a new business jet: the Gulfstream G650.
-The G650 offers the longest range, fastest speed, largest cabin and most advanced cockpit in the Gulfstream fleet.
+The G650 offered the longest range, fastest speed, largest cabin and most advanced cockpit in the Gulfstream fleet.
 It is capable of traveling 7000 nmi at Mach 0.85 or will cover shorter distances at Mach 0.925, making it the fastest civilian aircraft flying at the time.
 It can climb to 51000 ft, allowing it to avoid airline-traffic congestion and adverse weather.

 On October 5 of the same year, Gulfstream announced another addition to its business-jet fleet: the large-cabin, mid-range Gulfstream G250 (later renamed the Gulfstream G280).
 It is capable of traveling 3600 nmi at Mach 0.80 and has a maximum operating speed of Mach 0.85.
 It can reach its 41000 ft initial cruise altitude in 20 minutes and can climb to a maximum altitude of 45000 ft.

 In 2009, the company conducted two powered rollouts one week apart.
 The Gulfstream G650 officially rolled out of the Savannah manufacturing facility under its own power on September 29, 2009.
 The G280 followed just one week later.

 Both the G650 and the G280 flew before the end of 2009.
 The G650 took its first flight on November 25, while the G280 went up for the first time on December 11.